High-frequency intraday trading for battery storages: An Efficient Rolling Intrinsic Policy for Continuous Markets

 We assume without loss of generality that $\Tc_t = \{1, \dots, T\}$ set $V_{T+1} \equiv 0$ and for $t = 1, \dots, T$ define the value function as

-This formulation might not seem very natural, since in reality the decisions in all \emph{stages} of the above problem happen simultaneously instead of sequentially as usually is the case in dynamic programs.
-However, this perspective allows for a faster solution than solving the monolithic MILP or LP as we will argue below.
+This formulation might not seem very natural, since in reality the decisions in all stages of the above problem happen simultaneously instead of sequentially as is usually the case in dynamic programs.
+Because of this, existing studies and industry practice almost exclusively rely on monolithic MILP or LP formulations, which offer the most intuitive and direct mathematical mapping of the battery's physical constraints.
+However, reformulating this simultaneous problem into a multi-stage dynamic program is the key to unlocking significantly faster computation times.
+As we will demonstrate in Section \ref{sec:results}, this novel perspective allows us to solve the intrinsic optimization up to three orders of magnitude faster than a standard MILP, executing several solves per millisecond.
+This speedup is not merely a convenience; it is a strict prerequisite for realistically tracking and reacting to the millisecond-pace of the continuous limit order book.

 We propose solving the problem by an application of the dynamic programming algorithm, discretizing the actions $f_t$ into steps $\kappa \cdot u$ ($\kappa \in \Nd$) apart, where $u$ is the minimal tradable quantity.
 Furthermore, we introduce a function $\pi_t$ that encodes the current order book information and returns the cost or revenue of buying or selling on the intraday market, taking into account trading costs.
 Furthermore, we define a state transition function